-What exactly is qualitative analysis?
+What involves qualitative analysis?

-Before the apps be what they are now (a necessity to the users) the qualitative analysis stops to be just a tool and starts to be very important to improve the performance of the app.
+Apps in the app stores nowadays depend on qualitative analysis to create strategies and improve user experience.
+Now that they are a necessity to the users, the qualitative data starts to be very important to improve the performance of the app.

 When developers are analyzing KPI’s to understand the usability of the app, for example, they can not be superficial.
 It’s important to combine the qualitative analysis with the opinion of the user.

 With this, it is possible to see exactly what the app is for your user and, more than that, how to use this information in your favour.
 The feedback has to be a complement, while the qualitative analysis, a general panorama to improve the strategies of the app.

 It’s nice to remember the importance of ASO in this process because all the strategies and choices taken affect the way you do your optimization to be in the ranking and get downloads.